glangmead/writing/README.md

 "connections" is a series of lectures about connections on a principal bundle, Chern-Weil theory, and possibly the type theory thereof!

 "randomness" contains papers for the CMU course "Seminar on Algorithmic Randomness" 80-817 in Fall 2020.

+"frege_russell" is writing for an independent study of the early history of logic.

+I have other written work in the companion `geometry` repository.